jiffyclub/blog-posts/install-python-april-2013.md

     ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

-The `brew` command and binaries it installs will go in the directory `/usr/bin/local` so you want to make sure that goes at the front of your system's `PATH`.
+The `brew` command and any executables it installs will go in the directory `/usr/bin/local` so you want to make sure that goes at the front of your system's `PATH`.
 As long as you're at it, you can also add the directory where Python scripts get installed.
 Add the following line to your `.profile`,